Physical Address

 We also really liked this model from Hamilton Beach.

 What held it back from the top slot was the size of the thing.
-We’d use this in a tiny home or in a recreational vehicle, but we feel it’s a touch small for the family kitchen and you’d struggle to cater for a large family without multiple cooking runs and we want to avoid that.
+We’d use this in a tiny home or in a recreational vehicle, but we feel it’s a touch small for the family kitchen and you’d struggle to cater to a large family without multiple cooking runs and we want to avoid that.

 It is, however, really attractive and stylish.
 It comes with plenty of features and functionality to get the most out of it.